exograph/exograph/docs/docs/managing-env.md

 ### Local Files (`.local` suffix)

-Use these files with specific environment variables for local development.
+Use `.env.{mode}.local` for mode-specific local variables, and `.env.local` for local variables shared across all modes.
 Never commit them to version control.
 For example, you can create a `.env.dev.local` file with the following content to point to a local database and a JWT secret for development:

 ```properties
 DATABASE_URL=postgres://localhost/finance-dev